 So what is acoustics?
 Acoustics is a term referring to the qualities that determine a room’s ability to reflect sound waves in such a way as to produce distinct hearing.
 It also refers to the science of sound with respect to its production, effects, control, transmission, and reception.

-When you create any sound in a room, what you hear is actually the reflections of the sound wave bouncing off of the walls, floor, and ceiling.
-The qualities of a room that reflect audible sound is known as the room’s acoustics.
+When you create any sound in a room, what you hear is actually the reflection of the sound wave bouncing off of the walls, floor, and ceiling.
+The qualities of a room that reflect audible sound are known as the room’s acoustics.
 For instance, if you were to strike an “E” chord on the piano in a small rehearsal space and again in a large auditorium, you would get two different sounds.
 Each room’s acoustics will cause the chord to sound drastically different.

 After you release the piano keys, the sound waves will continue to travel until they run out of energy and eventually stop.
 This resonating persistence of sound is called reverberation.
-Hence, the chord played in the auditorium will ring out longer than the small room because both rooms have distinct acoustical characteristics.
+Hence, the chord played in the auditorium will ring out longer than in the small room because both rooms have distinct acoustical characteristics.

 How to Acoustically Treat A Room: Diffusion and Sound Absorption

 Every room has different sounding acoustics and unique reflective surfaces, so it takes some time to figure out how to acoustically treat a room and achieve the sound you are looking for.
 For starters, the two basic approaches to achieving proper room acoustics are absorption and diffusion.
 Absorption refers to the use of materials with sound absorptive properties.
-These materials include foam, heavy blankets, and rigid mineral-wool.
+These materials include foam, heavy blankets, and rigid mineral wool.

 Since high-frequency noises travel quicker and not as far of a distance as lower frequencies, absorption works most effectively on high-frequency sounds by reducing flutter echoes.
-Use absorptive materials to reduce bright-sounds in performance halls, practice rooms, and recording studios.
+Use absorptive materials to reduce bright sounds in performance halls, practice rooms, and recording studios.
 Low-frequency energy is more difficult to control because the sound waves are much longer and conventional absorption isn’t as effective.
 In this case, we recommend strategically placing bass traps in the corners of the room.

 Different than absorption, diffusion helps control the energy in the room and improves sound quality in middle and high-range spectrum frequencies.
 It works by using multi-faceted surfaces to scatter sound energy.
 Common materials for diffusers include plastic, polystyrene, and wood.
 These materials are also used for various other acoustical treatments.